Comparison of Native Video Ads, Display Ads, and In-Stream Ads

 Best Practices for Each Type of Ad

-To exploit with finesse your campaigns effectively, here is how to boost out of every ad type:
+To exploit with finesse your campaigns effectively, here is how to make the most out of every ad type:

-Ensure native video ads are organic by character.
+Ensure native video ads are organic in nature.
 Engage your users through story-telling and use the tone of the platform users are used to.

-Content in Display Ads: Don’t go Overboard on the Complexity For display ads—particularly those centered around retargeting—nothing is more effective than a sleek call-to-action and a clean design.
+Content in Display Ads: Don’t go Overboard on the Complexity For display ads—particularly those centered around retargeting—nothing is more effective than a simple call-to-action and a clean design.

 In-Stream Ads: Catch their eye instantly.
-In-stream ads need to be quick and appropriate, with just one message or worth proposition.
+In-stream ads need to be quick and engaging, with just one message or worth proposition.

 FAQs about Native Video Ads, Display Ads and In-Stream Ads